 Question why we are always so organised and is this a negative trait – check

-Finally on 17th May 2015 our intrepid group of 6 met at the Milgavie town centre Obelisk for a photo opportunity and we talked excitedly about the walk ahead, just like all the other walker we had observed over the years.
+Finally, on 17th May 2015, our intrepid group of 6 met at the Milngavie town centre Obelisk for a photo opportunity and we talked excitedly about the walk ahead, just like all the other walkers we had observed over the years.
 We dropped off our luggage with Travel Lite, who ensured our belongings were waiting for us at our destination each day and off we set.

 Our walk took 7 days.
-Some do it in 5 but we wanted to stop a savoir the views and not feel rushed.
-This was a good decision as the pace and daily miles was steady but not too arduous and gave us plenty of time to stop and enjoy the moment.
-Our accommodation ranged from the ‘just perfect’ to the ‘That’s one of the most uncomfortable sleeps I’ve ever had’ but each one was welcoming and had its own special memories.
+Some do it in 5 but we wanted to stop a savor the views and not feel rushed.
+This was a good decision as the pace and daily miles were steady but not too arduous and gave us plenty of time to stop and enjoy the moment.
+Our accommodation ranged from the ‘just perfect’ to the ‘That’s one of the most uncomfortable nights of sleep I’ve ever had’ but each one was welcoming and had its special memories.
 Each night we would all meet up over a meal and loudly discuss and recall what had happened earlier that day.
 This was a special walk with amazing views, funny stories, tales of anguish and pain, a feeling of achievement and 7 days of sheers escapism from the realities of life.

 All on our doorstep and enjoyed by people from all around the world.
 We would recommend adding this walk to your bucket list and if you need somewhere to stay the night before your walk, you will get a big welcome at our own Airbnb (its initial inception and our experience of it will be available in a future blog)